-3 questions to ask about your merchant account
+5 questions to ask about your credit card merchant account

-Locking into a merchant account with the right provider is a big step in the success and growth of your business.
-Having a payments processing system that you can count on to be up and running and ready to accept a wide variety of payments, at any time, is something you need to count on.
+Locking into a merchant account can determine the success and growth of your business.
+It’s a big step.
+And how can you be sure you’ve selected the right provider?
+Having a payments processing system that you can count on to be up and running and ready to accept a wide variety of payments, at any time, is also essential.

 #1: What is the reputation of your merchant account provider?

 Selecting a merchant account provider that has a positive, long-standing reputation in the payments processing industry is vital.
 Here are some ways that you can learn more about the reputation of any merchant account providers you’re considering for your credit card processing services:

 - Talk to others in your industry about the payments processors they’ve used in the past and those they’re currently using.
 Ask them what they liked most about them, or why they switched to another provider.
 Ask them which merchant account features have been most helpful to them.